SyedAkramaIrshad/sales-copilot/README.md

-<<<<<<< HEAD
-# Conversational AI Copilot
+# Conversational AI Sales Copilot

-This project is a command-line chatbot that helps sales users understand and summarize their past sales calls.
-The bot ingests call transcripts, embeds them using a sentence-transformer model, stores them in a FAISS vector store, and uses a Retrieval-Augmented Generation (RAG) approach to answer user questions.
+A command-line AI copilot that helps sales teams understand and summarize past sales calls.
+The system ingests call transcripts, embeds them using a **state-of-the-art embedding model**, stores them in a **FAISS vector store**, and uses a **Retrieval-Augmented Generation (RAG)** approach powered by **Groq’s GPT-OSS-120B** to answer user questions with supporting evidence.

+---

 ## Project Structure